pro-vagrant/puppet-rails/README.md

 ## Usage

-You can use the module running:
+You can use the module running the following command:

     sudo puppet apply -e 'include rails'

+You can also use the class in manifest:

+    include rails

+For example manifests refer to `examples/` directory.

+Note.
+Before applying `rails` class your system needs to be updated.
+You can do it using `gajdaw-ubuntu` class:

+    class { 'ubuntu': }
+    class { 'rails':
+         require => Class['ubuntu']
+    }

 ## Limitations